vfreitas23/aws-etl-ttt-workshop/docs/04-OrchestrationLab/04orchestration-lab.md

 [OBSERVE THE WORKFLOW GETTING TRIGGER AS THE FIRST FILES ARRIVE IN S3 FROM THEM STREAMING JOB]

----OBSERVE THE FAILURES DUE TO MULTIPLE FILES ---

 [OBSERVE THAT WORKFLOW TRIGGERS THE CRAWLER WHICH CREATES THE TABLE (total_clicks) FOR FOLLOWING ANALYSIS LAB]

+[DELETE THE WORKFLOW]
-[DELETE THE WORKFLOW OR EDIT THE TRIGGER TO 100 SO IT STOP RUNNING AT EVERY BATCH OF STREAMING DATA]
+[ maybe try cli to EDIT THE TRIGGER TO 100 SO IT STOP RUNNING AT EVERY BATCH OF STREAMING DATA]

 <<<<< write the right stuff